BenNeise/bennneise.github.io/_drafts/2023-01-05-writing-documentation-in-confluence.markdown

 # Structure

+The first thing we need to think about is the structure of your wiki.

 ## Multiple wikis?

 Per page permissions on Confluence are a bit complex to maintain.
 Permissions are permissive, so to give someone permission on a specific page, you would have to give them permission on the whole wiki.
 If they shouldn't see anything else, then you'd need to restrict all other pages.
-This isn't feasible.
+This isn't really a feasible long-term strategy.

 ## Structure within the wiki